EAC is currently in the third phase of its return to campus plan.

 g.
 Sanitizer wipes will be made available in computer labs with instructions for students to clean the used computer before and after use.

-7. Signage and Print Resources – Health-related messages will be developed, printed, and maintained throughout campuses to support COVID-19 recommendations.
+7. Signage and Print Resources – Health-related messages have been developed, printed, and maintained throughout campuses to support COVID-19 recommendations.

-8. Protective Barriers - Plexiglass shields or other protective barriers will be placed in many high traffic areas, and tables and chairs will be re-arranged or removed to enforce the required distance in front of desks and counters.
+8. Protective Barriers - Plexiglass shields or other protective barriers have been placed in many high traffic areas, and tables and chairs have been re-arranged or removed to enforce the required distance in front of desks and counters.

 9. Security - If someone is violating social distancing rules, it is appropriate to politely share information with them, especially during a pandemic.
 However, keep in mind that these types of situations can quickly escalate, and that most people will comply with rules if they know what to do, why to do it, and they see other people like themselves doing it.
 If a situation arises that compromises campus security, please contact the EAC Campus Police Department at (928) 428-8240, (928) 428-8241, or call 9-1-1.

-10. Coordination - Supervisors will work with their staff to develop individual department plans for returning to campus.
+10. Coordination - Supervisors have coordinated with their staff to develop individual department plans for returning to campus.
 Once approved by the task force, these will be forwarded to the District Executive Team.